Updated: Jun 29

 Wooden and Bamboo Toothbrushes

 When I created my small handmade business I was already well into reducing plastic in the family so naturally wanted to have the same ethos within my business.
 All my packaging uses cardboard or paper envelopes and I use eco-friendly, unbleached, recyclable tissue paper for wrapping and packaging.
 I also have a large stock of card stuffing that we had as protective packaging in a Christmas hamper that I reuse in my packaging.

-National Geographic UK are campaigning against single use plastics and they aim to prevent 1 billion items from reaching the ocean by 2020.
+National Geographic UK is campaigning against single-use plastics and they aim to prevent 1 billion items from reaching the ocean by 2020.

 Their social media campaign #ichooseplanet invites you to make new resolutions such as:

 ‘Lose (the) weight (of) plastic.’

 ‘Lose the (plastic) baggage.’